The Cloud Over Iran Is the Silo System's First Weapon, and Charlotte Keene Is Its First Product

 How This Theory Works

-The cloud is not weather.
-Charles herself confirms this on screen, registering disbelief that any cloud could exist at fifty thousand feet.
-What appears in that airspace has long dark tendrils and deposits a gooey residue on aircraft instruments; neither property belongs to any known atmospheric phenomenon.
-A substance that has structure, that coats surfaces, that behaves physically rather than meteorologically, is a substance that was made.
-The spatial and temporal coincidence seals the connection: Senator Thurman establishes that Charles' squadron was executing a strike on a mountain facility in Iran, and the cloud appears directly above that target during that mission.
+Charlotte herself confirms on screen that no cloud should exist at fifty thousand feet, registering genuine disbelief at the formation her squadron flies into.
+What appears in that airspace has long dark tendrils and deposits a gooey residue on aircraft instruments.
+Both properties belong to a substance that was made.
+A substance that holds structure, coats surfaces, and behaves physically rather than meteorologically is a substance that was designed.
+The spatial and temporal coincidence seals the connection: Senator Thurman establishes that Charlotte's squadron was executing a strike on a mountain facility in Iran, and the cloud appears directly above that target during that mission.
 The most parsimonious reading is that the cloud originated from the facility, either activated deliberately as a defensive countermeasure or released when the squadron's own strike ruptured containment.
-That distinction is the theory's sharpest internal tension, because it determines whether the extinction event was a weapon fired in defense or a catastrophe caused by the very attack meant to prevent it.
-In either case, the substance encountered at altitude connects directly to whatever was housed underground, and the facility's purpose was not conventional military.

 Is this theory convincing?